Welcome to the Ultimate Guide to Solar Panels in Alabama

 The consensus on Alabama solar power rebates and incentives

 Unfortunately the Alabama legislature is currently squandering the state’s solar power potential.
-Without any incentives in place (aside from the TVA Green Power Providers Program), cost after year 1 remain higher than most other states, and the payback time frame here is a sub-par 16 years.
-That’s not the slowest time to payback we’ve seen, but given the total absence of state policy supporting solar power, we are nearly forced to give Alabama our first “F.”
+Without any incentives in place, costs after year 1 remain higher than most other states, and the payback time frame here is a sub-par 12 years.
+That’s not the slowest time to payback we’ve seen, but given the total absence of state policy supporting solar power, we have no choice but to award Alabama with a big, ugly “F” for homeowners who want to go solar.